cds-snc/security-goals/docs/writing-a-check.md

 }
 ```

-## Let's get started
+## Getting started

-### The check definition file
+### 1. The check definition file

 We have setup a demo repository [here](https://github.com/cds-snc/security-goals-demo).

-Inside the [manifests checks directory](https://github.com/cds-snc/security-goals-demo/tree/master/manifests/checks) we can see our check definition files.
+Inside the [manifests checks directory](https://github.com/cds-snc/security-goals-demo/tree/master/manifests/checks) we can see a list of check definition files.

-[Here][https://github.com/cds-snc/security-goals-demo/blob/master/manifests/checks/ia-5-7.yaml] we have a check we've created that looks for a string in a file.
+For this tutorial we'll look at the [ia-5-7.yaml](https://github.com/cds-snc/security-goals-demo/blob/master/manifests/checks/ia-5-7.yaml) file where we have a check that looks for a string in a file.

 Looks dig into that file.